 Another thing that I discovered while using the device was that we mainly get UVA light and not much of UVB light, even in summer.
 I’d known that we are predominately subject to UVA rays, for example, in autumn and winter there is scarcely any UVB light.
 But, I’d thought that in summer the proportions are more balanced, and it is not the case.
 Throughout this summer, I always got high readings for UVA exposure; the application was showing me that I had reached over a hundred per cent on the UVA Dose, at the same time the UVB Dose would rise to about thirty per cent, which was surprising.
 This revelation made me switch from the regular Heliocare Oral supplement to the version that includes vitamin D as I was worried about my vitamin D absorption.
 In winter, I take regular vitamin D supplements, of course.

-The last thing I have learnt is that the UV exposure inside a building can be similar to the one I get when I am outdoors.
+The third thing I have learnt is that the UV exposure inside a building can be similar to the one I get when I am outdoors.
 During the summer, I experimented with the sensor extensively, and that included indoor tests.
 While inside, I got very little UV irradiation given I was far away from windows covered by thin cotton curtains, let’s say about two metres away from them.
 When I was sitting near a window, about fifty centimetres away from it, I could absorb a comparable amount of UVA rays as to being outside, and UVB to some extent too.
 I’d read many times that glass filters out UVB rays, but this device caught UVB rays even through double-pane windows during the summer.
 However, in autumn very little UVB light passes through the glass*, even outside there is barely any UVB irradiation.
 My experiments have taught me to wear sunscreen inside at all times, as curtains aren’t enough to prevent the harmful impact of the sun’s rays.
 I can always keep the shutters closed too, in case applying sunscreen is too much of a struggle.

 These are the three main things that I have learnt from using this device.
 Undoubtedly, the device has made me more mindful of my sun exposure patterns.
 I have used the gained knowledge to adjust my habits to limit the UVA intake, unlike the UVB, needn’t for synthesising vitamin D.

 Let’s talk about the most significant shortcoming of this device, namely the design of its case.
 It’s quite brittle and halves easily.
 The UV measuring tool is encapsulated in a shiny, dome-shaped shell.
-It can be made into a metal brooch, as pictured below, or a bracelet.
+It can be worn as a metal brooch, as pictured below, or a bracelet.
 I have lost the wristband, and I have never used it.
-The wristband consists of two strings and a metal circle; the cords are tricky to adjust, making it tricky to pull the bracelet on and take it off, at least that was the case with my big hands.
+The wristband consists of two strings and a metal circle; the cords are tricky to adjust, making it difficult to pull the bracelet on and take it off, at least that was the case with my big hands.
 However, the bracelet has one advantage – its metal ring has a small gap releasing the pressure created while shifting the device.

 The device pictured below is my second one.
 Last Sunday, just like with the first device, the base of the casing separated from rest.
 Each time the case crumbled after about three months of use like clockwork.
-When I was getting my first device, I expected to use it for at least two years, but it seems like it is an extravagant toy made to last one season.
+When I was buying my first device, I expected to use it for at least two years, but it seems like it is an extravagant toy made to last one season.
 The last time, Apple, the exclusive stockists, reluctantly replaced my beloved, broken device.
 However, I am not sure if they will do it again.
 I may glue the casing together myself.
 Now, I am thinking that perhaps using the brooch with a safety pin would avert the shell splitting.

 Overall, the product is a great invention.
 It is something that I would recommend buying if you want to learn more about your UV exposure.
 It can assist you in changing your daily habits to evade an excessive absorption of UV rays.
 This can sequentially help you to prevent some of the skin conditions caused by the sun’s rays.
 The My Skin Track UV is an innovative device with huge potential, but I would like to see the design errors corrected.
 I hope that La Roche-Posay will make necessary changes to improve the user experience.
 Despite the case’s fragility, I think this device is something unique and worth giving a try.